mab2400/EncryptedMessenger/README.txt

 Passwords for the server side:
     - Enter pass phrase for ./intermediate/private/intermediate.key.pem: lesstopsecretpassword Passwords for the client side:
-    - Enter pass phrase for client-priv.key.pem: <password> (by default, it is "pass")
+    - Enter pass phrase for client-priv.key.pem: <password> (For getcert, this is the given password.
+For changepw, enter the NEW PASSWORD)